gvzq/Tip-Calculator-App/README.md

 # Tip-Calculator-App
-iOS Pre-work: Tip Calculator App @codepath
+# Pre-work - iOS Pre-work: Tip Calculator App @codepath

-# Pre-work - Tippy

-**Tips** is a tip calculator application for iOS.

 Submitted by: **Gerardo Vazquez**

-Time spent: **8~9** hours spent in total.
+Time spent: **9~10** hours spent in total.
 A few days working in this project with breaks.

 ## User Stories

 The following **required** functionality is complete:
-* [] User can enter a bill amount, choose a tip percentage, and see the tip and total values. ✓
+* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values. ✓

 The following **optional** features are implemented:
-* [ ]Settings page to change the default tip percentage. ✓
+* [ ] Settings page to change the default tip percentage. ✓
-* [ ] UI animations
-* [ ]Remembering the bill amount across app restarts (if <10mins)
+* [ ] Remembering the bill amount across app restarts. ✓
-* [ ]Using locale-specific currency and currency thousands separators. ✓
+* [ ] Using locale-specific currency and currency thousands separators. ✓
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

 The following **additional** features are implemented:
-* Settings page to change the default tip percentage. ✓
+* [ ] Settings page to change the default tip percentage. ✓
-* Settings page background color changed. ✓
+* [ ] Settings page background color changed. ✓
-* App icon. ✓
+* [ ] App icon. ✓
-* Launch Screen. ✓
+* [ ] Launch Screen. ✓
-* Auto layout in views. ✓
+* [ ] Auto layout in views. ✓

 ## Video Walkthrough
 Here's a walkthrough of implemented user stories:

 <img src='https://raw.githubusercontent.com/gvzq/Tip-Calculator-App/master/Animation.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />